fritzmg/contao-multidomain-rebuild-index/README.md

 Adding these headers could be done via the `.htaccess`, __however__ this does not work in case the PHP process is executed via FastCGI.
 In that case you would need to set these headers directly in the vhost configuration of Apache.

 This extension helps with cases where that is not possible.
 By installing this extension the headers are automatically set for any front end page output.
 The `Access-Control-Allow-Origin` header is automatically set to the domain with which you accessed the Contao back end.
 No configuration is needed for this extension.

+_Note:_ further problems can arise, if you force HTTPS on some of the domains.
+In that case you need to make sure that you either

+* log into the backend via HTTP
+* or enable HTTPS for all domains